Vaasgeet/gcadapter-oc-kmod/README.md

 Kernel module for overclocking the Nintendo Wii U/Mayflash GameCube adapter.

+This fork specifically aims to improve the Ubuntu and PopOS user experience.
+The script is only maintained and tested for these distributions.

 The default overclock is from 125 Hz to 1000 Hz.
 Official adapters should be able to handle this but if you experience stutter or dropped inputs you can try lowering the rate to 500 Hz.

 This [document](https://docs.google.com/document/d/1cQ3pbKZm_yUtcLK9ZIXyPzVbTJkvnfxKIyvuFMwzWe0/edit) by [SSBM_Arte](https://twitter.com/SSBM_Arte) has more detailed information regarding controller overclocking.

 ## Building

-Use `make` to build gcadapter_oc.ko and `sudo insmod gcadapter_oc.ko` to load the module into the running kernel.
+Use `make` to build gcadapter_oc.ko and `sudo insmod gcadapter_oc.ko rate=1` to load the module into the running kernel.

 If you want to unload the module (revert the increased polling rate) use `sudo rmmod gcadapter_oc.ko`.
-You can also use `make clean` to clean up any files created by `make`.
+You can also use `make clean` to clean up any files created by `make all`.

 If you get an error saying "building multiple external modules is not supported" it's because you have a space somewhere in the path to the gcadapter-oc-kmod directory.